+How do I select an egg donor?
+Selecting the person who will provide half your child’s genes is a huge decision and can feel nerve wracking.
 But if you have a large pool of donors to choose from, it can also be an exciting experience!
 FSC’s egg donor database contains profiles of prospective egg donors who have passed our strict selection criteria.
 Each donor has been carefully screened by medical experts, so you can be confident that you’re choosing the very best.

-Choosing the type of egg donation
+Choosing the Type of Egg Donation

 Before choosing who your donor will be, you first have to make an important decision about the type of egg donor arrangement you want to pursue.
-You have three options: open (known), semi-open, or closed (anonymous).
+You have three options:

-For recipients who want to maintain the option of contacting the donor in the future but are uncomfortable with an entirely open donation, choosing a semi-known egg donor is a happy medium.
-In this case, the recipient parents and the egg donor will receive more information about each other, but details such as last names, addresses, and additional identifying information may be withheld.
+Semi-open donor: In this case, the recipient parents and the egg donor will receive more information about each other, but details such as last names, addresses, and additional identifying information may be withheld.

-Donation history
+Donation History

 At Family Source Consultants, all egg donors must meet a strict set of criteria to be accepted into our egg donor program.
 Egg donors must be between the ages of 20-30 and must complete a series of medical and psychological tests.
 Your donor’s profile will show her donation history and experience.

-There is no difference in success rates between using a first-time donor and an experienced donor.
-However, some recipient parents might prefer an experienced donor who has been through an egg retrieval with proven success.
+Experience donors: Some recipient parents might prefer an experienced donor who has been through an egg retrieval with proven success.
 A repeat donor will usually have a higher fee than a first-time donor.

 Using an egg donation agency makes this easy.
 All egg donor candidates in our database have been screened for any family history of medical or genetic conditions.
+Their medical history and any test results, as well as their family’s medical history, will be shown on their profile.

 Our egg donor database offers a large selection of donors from many different backgrounds.
 This allows you to exercise your own preferences in terms of ethnicity and looks.